odewahn/genai-content-workflow-demo/README.md

 run --fn=../prompts/scripts/summarizer.jinja
 ```

 This will churn for a few minutes, but it's only doing two chapters, so it won't take too long.

-(A full book might take 15-20 minutes as prompter works now, although that time could be improved by paralellizing the requests).
+_NOTE_: A full book might take 15-20 minutes as prompter works now, although that time could be improved by paralellizing the requests.
+You can use [Caffine](https://www.caffeine-app.net/) to prevent your Mac from falling asleep while this is happenening.

 Once it's complete, note the new markdown files in the root of the content directory.
 Also, note that you now what a file called `prompter.db` in your directory.
 This is a sqlite database that has all the blocks and content from the